CircleCI-Public/find-circle-yml/README.md

 **GitHub**

 See [the docs for creating a personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
-Use the token as the value of `-github-access-token` command-line flag.
+Use the token as the value of `GITHUB_ACCESS_TOKEN` environment variable.

 **Bitbucket**

 See [the docs for creating an app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html).
-Use the app password as the value of `-bitbucket-app-password` command-line flag.
+Use the app password as the value of `BITBUCKET_APP_PASSWORD` environment variable.

 ## Development